wp-plugins/ad-inserter/readme.txt

 = I have activated Ad Inserter.
 How can I use it? =

 1. After activation, click "Settings / Ad Inserter" to access the setup page.
-2. Put ad (or any other HTML) code into the ad box.
+2. Put ad (or any other HTML/Javascript/PHP) code into the ad box.
 3. Set the display options.
 4. Save settings.